henryleestudio/henryleestudio/README.md

 Interested in:
 Contacting me directly? <br>
 Booking a session for creative direction? <br>
-Inquire about software engineer opportunities? <br>
+Inquiring about software engineer opportunities? <br>
 <br>
 Visit <a href = "https://henrylee.studio/">henryleestudio.com</a>